meta-llama/llama-models/README.md

 1. Visit one of the repos (ex. [meta-llama/Meta-Llama-3.1-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3.1-8B-Instruct)).
 2. Read and accept the license.
 3. Once your request is approved, you'll be granted access to all Llama 3.1 models as well as previous versions.
-Note that requests may take up to one hour to get processed.
+Note that approvals may take up to one hour.

 You can then download the models:

-1. In the web browser by clicking on the "Files and versions" tab and download the contents of the `original` folder.
+- Via `llama download --source huggingface --hf-token YOUR_ACCESS_TOKEN` ([create/view access tokens here](https://huggingface.co/settings/tokens))
-2. Using `llama download --source huggingface --hf-token YOUR_ACCESS_TOKEN` ([create/view access tokens here](https://huggingface.co/settings/tokens))
+- Via the HuggingFace CLI (`pip install huggingface-hub`):
-3. Via the HuggingFace CLI (`pip install huggingface-hub`):
+- In the web browser by clicking on the "Files and versions" tab

 ```bash
 huggingface-cli download meta-llama/Meta-Llama-3.1-8B-Instruct --include "original/*" --local-dir meta-llama/Meta-Llama-3.1-8B-Instruct